Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Introduction

 \section{Introduction}

 We consider the iteration of transcendental entire functions; i.e.\ of non-polynomial holomorphic self-maps of the complex plane.
-This topic was founded by Fatou in a seminal article of 1921 \cite{fatou}, and gives rise to many beautiful phenomena and interesting questions.
+This topic was founded by Fatou in a seminal article of 1926 \cite{fatou}, and gives rise to many beautiful phenomena and interesting questions.
 In addition, the past decade has seen an increasing influence of transcendental phenomena on the fields of rational and polynomial dynamics.
-For example, work of Inou and Shishikura as well as of Buff and Ch\'eritat implies that certain well-known features of transcendental dynamics occur naturally near non-linearizable fixed points of quadratic polynomials \cite{shishikuratalkcantorbouquets,cheraghicantorbouquets}.
-Hence results and arguments in this context are now often motivated by properties first discovered in the context of transcendental dynamics.
-Thus it is to be hoped that a better understanding of the transcendental case will lead to further insights also in the polynomial and rational setting.
+For example, work of Inou and Shishikura as well as of Buff and Ch\'eritat implies that certain well-known features of transcendental dynamics occur naturally near non-linearisable fixed points of quadratic polynomials \cite{shishikuratalkcantorbouquets,shishikurarempemodels,cheraghicantorbouquets}.
+Hence results and arguments in this context are now often motivated by properties first discovered in transcendental dynamics.
+Similarly, Dudko and Lyubich have applied recent techniques from transcendental dynamics directly to renormalisation fixed points, in order to obtain local connectivity of the Mandelbrot set at certain parameters~\cite{dudkolyubichpacman}.
+Thus it is to be hoped that a better understanding of the transcendental case will lead to further insights in the polynomial and rational setting as well.

-In this article, we study a particular class of transcendental entire functions, namely those that are of \emph{disjoint type}; i.e.\ hyperbolic with connected Fatou set.
+In this memoir, we study a particular class of transcendental entire functions, namely those that are of \emph{disjoint type}; i.e.\ hyperbolic with connected Fatou set.
 To provide the required definitions, recall that the \emph{Fatou set} $F(f)$ of a transcendental entire function $f$ consists of those points $z$ that have a neighbourhood on which the family of iterates

 is equicontinuous with respect to the spherical metric.
 (I.e., these are the points where small perturbations of the starting point $z$ result only in small changes of $f^n(z)$, independently of $n$.)
 Its complement $J(f) \defeq \C\setminus F(f)$ is called the \emph{Julia set}; it is the set on which $f$ exhibits ``chaotic'' behaviour.
 We also recall that the set $S(f)$ of (finite) \emph{singular values} is the closure of all critical and asymptotic values of $f$ in $\C$.
 Equivalently, it is the smallest closed set $S$ such that $f\colon \C\setminus f^{-1}(S)\to \C\setminus S$ is a covering map.